mlhartme/stool/README.md

 ### Variables

-Stage variables are defined by the properties of its class.
-Stage variables are set by the associated property when the stage is created or published.

-Stages are configured via variables.
+Stages are configured via variables, the set of variables of a stage is called its configuration.
+You can inspect and adjust variables with [stool config](#sc-config).

 Variables apply to one stage only, every stage has its own set of variables, even if they are associated with the same property.
 A stage has one variable for every class property.

-You can inspect and adjust variables with [stool config](#sc-config).
-The initial value of a variable is defined by the associated property when the stage is created or published.
+A variable has a name, a value, and an associated property.
+The properties of the stage class define the available variables.
+The Variable value is set automatically by the associated property when the stage is created or published.
+Or you set it manually with the `config` command.

 Besides variables, every stage has status fields, you can view them with `sc status`.
 Status fields are key/values pairs like variables, but they are read-only.

-TODO: common properties: metadataExpire, metadataContact, metadataComment, replicas, ...
+TODO: common variables: metadataExpire, metadataContact, metadataComment, replicas, ...

-TODO: stage properties are easily confused with class properties

-Technically, property values are Helm values of the respective Helm release.
+Technically, variable values are Helm values of the respective Helm release.

 ### Stage Expiring

-Every stage has an `metadataExpire` property that specifies the date until the stage is needed.
+Every stage has an `metadataExpire` variable that specifies the date until the stage is needed.
 You can see the expire date with `sc config metadataExpire`.
 If this date has passed, the stage is called expired, and it is automatically stopped, a notification email is sent, and you cannot start it again unless you specify a new date with `sc config metadataExpire=`*yyyy-mm-dd*.